zjedi/hugo-scroll/README.md

 ```
 git submodule add https://github.com/janraasch/hugo-scroll.git themes/hugo-scroll
 ```
-Then, adjust the `config.toml` as detailed below.
+Then, adjust the `config.toml` as detailed below & in the file comments.

 If you simply want to check out the `exampleSite`, you can run
 ```